8 Best Spanish Festivals Not To Miss in 2020

 8. Fiestas de San Fermin and the Running with the bulls in Pamplona

 - San Fermin Festival 2020: 5 - 16 July 2020

 This is one event that we couldn't skip on our list of Spanish festivals.

-For many people the Sanfermin fiestas are equivalent with the Running with bulls event, but there's more than just that.
-The fiestas celebrates the Catholic Saint Fermin, so there are several other celebrations throughout the festival, including streets parties that gather tourists, as well as locals.
+For many people, the Sanfermin fiestas are equivalent with the Running with bulls event, but there's more than just that.
+The fiestas celebrate the Catholic Saint Fermin, so there are several other celebrations throughout the festival, including street parties that gather tourists, as well as locals.

 The Runnings with the bulls take place each morning of the festival at 8 o'clock and the participants run in front of 6 bulls that are usually used in the corida.
 There is no fee to pay in order to participate, but you do have to be quick if you want to remain unharmed.
 This "race" does not take long, under 5 minutes usually, but lots of people gather to just watch before they start their day.